mlapps/lightning-getting-started-docs/README.md

 }
 ```

-Now that we're done with our `Menu` logic it's time to start show our `App` component when
+Now that we're done with our `Menu` logic it's time to start showing our `App` component when
 the `Splash` has send a `loaded` signal

 ---

 ##### App.js

 First we add a new state to our empty state machine called `Splash`.
-And force our app to go in to that
+And force our app to go into that
 state upon `setup` via `_setState()`

 ```